-B. Passenger Rail
+B. Passenger and Commuter Rail

 NLC urges Congress and the Administration to develop a long-range vision and fund for passenger rail in the United States.
-Amtrak, cooperation in with state and local transportation officials, citizen groups, and other stakeholders, must develop such a plan as expeditiously as possible.
+This vision must be in cooperation with state and local transportation officials, citizen groups, and other stakeholders.
 National passenger rail plans should include acquiring and improving rail lines that would otherwise be abandoned.
 NLC urges the Administration to prioritize the safety review and approval of the use of information technology and crashworthy vehicles, such as passenger rail cars on low speed urban dual use passenger and freight lines.